ibm-cloud-docs/vpc/file_storage_vpc_mount_zos.md

 ## Mounting the file share
 {: #fs-zos-mount-file-share}

-Follow these steps to mount a file share on a z/OS host.
+[SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share, then continue with these steps to mount a file share on a z/OS host.

 1. Create a `/u/ibmuser` directory.